 The Enigma machine, invented by Arthur Scherbius in 1918, is an electromechanical rotor-based cipher machine that was initially produced for the commercial market.
 While its predecessor was not very successful, the later lamp-based model known today was used by Germany during the Second World War to encrypt its communications.

-It has become the most well known cipher machine in the world due to the recent publicity surrounding the work of Allied codebreakers during the Second World War.
+It has become the most well known cipher machine due to the recent publicity surrounding the work of Allied codebreakers during the Second World War.

 Use the < and > icons to explore the collection.